Minimalistic-Apps/timezones/README.md

 The idea of this app is to be FOSS alternative to the [worldtimebuddy.com](https://www.worldtimebuddy.com/mobile-app)

+## Build and Sign APK
+- `cd android`
+- `./gradlew assembleRelease`

+- More info how to setup keys: https://reactnative.dev/docs/signed-apk-android#publishing-to-other-stores

 ## Research
 Inspiration for this app is the https://www.worldtimebuddy.com/mobile-app view: